Anne-Lise Bardet

-Anne-Lise Bardet (born 18 November 1974, in Oyonnax) is a French slalom canoeist who competed in the 1990s and 2000s.
+Anne-Lise Bardet (born 18 November 1974) is a French slalom canoeist who competed in the 1990s and 2000s.

 She won the bronze medal in the K1 event at the 2000 Summer Olympics in Sydney.

 Bardet also won a gold medal in the K1 team event at the 2002 ICF Canoe Slalom World Championships in Bourg St.-Maurice and a bronze medal in the same event at the 2002 European Championships in Bratislava.